Matjaž Šinkovec: Diplomatic career and brief return to politics

 In April 1992, Šinkovec entered the diplomatic service.
 Between 1992 and 1997, he served as the first Slovenian ambassador to the United Kingdom, and between 1996 and 1997 also to the Republic of Ireland.
 He concurrently also represented Slovenia in a host of international organizations in London, including the International Maritime Organization and INMARSAT.

 Returning home in late 1997, he was appointed state undersecretary for security policy at the Slovenian Ministry of Foreign Affairs.
 Late in 1998, he was asked by Prime Minister Janez Drnovšek to head, as ambassador, Slovenia’s mission to NATO and the Western European Union.
 From January 1999 to Slovenia becoming a NATO member in May 2004, he worked on his country fulfilling all the membership criteria, with the backdrop of Slovenia changing six governments during his term of office.
 With Slovenia's membership in the alliance, he became a member of the North Atlantic Council and permanent representative of Slovenia to the North Atlantic Treaty Organization.
 He was the initiator of several cooperation schemes between Slovenia and NATO, including Air Ground Surveillance, Slovenia’s membership in the C-17 SAC Consortium, and NATO's solution for Slovenian airspace control, as well as the signatory of a host of agreements between Slovenia and NATO.
 In 2004, he became a founding member of the Assembly for the Republic (Zbor za republiko), together with 24 Slovenian center-right personalities.

 In April 2006, he was appointed director of the Slovenian Intelligence and Security Agency (SOVA).

 In October 2007, after having submitted a SOVA reform plan to the government, he left the agency and reentered politics as a state secretary in Prime Minister Janez Janša’s office, performing his duties at the Ministry of Foreign Affairs, mostly in carrying out Slovenia’s first presidency of the Council of the European Union in the first half of 2008.
 Starting in January 2008, he was concurrently also the political director of the MFA.
 In October of that year, the government appointed him ambassador to the United States and Mexico.
-Even though he had obtained agreements fron the US and Mexico and passed the Foreign Affairs Committee hearing in the Slovenian Parliament, Slovene President Danilo Türk refused to permit the government's appointment.
+Even though he had obtained agreements from the US and Mexico and passed the Foreign Affairs Committee hearing in the Slovenian Parliament, Slovene President Danilo Türk refused to permit the government's appointment.